Volunteer Judging with NOF

 Yes.
 Student judges are assigned to competitors below their grade level (ex: middle school judges elementary; high school judges elementary/middle).

 Yes.
-If you need hour verification, email anika@nationalonlineforensics.org.
+If you need verification for your hours, email anika@nationalonlineforensics.org.

 Is this fully online?